-- The power inlet/cord(s) connects the Commander to the electrical power source. - One link port silkscreened AUX to be used only for an optional Environmental Monitor. - RJ12 Pass-Thru console communication ports. - One DB9 Modem connector for connection to an external modem. - Two RJ45 connectors for Serial (RS-232) and Ethernet connection.
+- 1. The power inlet/cord(s) connects the Commander to the electrical power source. - 2.
+Black RJ12 Intelligent Power Module ports. - 3.
+Grey RJ12 Pass-Thru console communication ports. - 4.
+One DB9 Modem connector for connection to an external modem. - 5.
+One RJ12 AUX connector for connection to an optional Environmental Monitor. - 6.
+Two RJ45 connectors for Serial (RS-232) and Ethernet connection. - Two mini RJ11 connectors for temperature/humidity sensors.

 A number is printed above each outlet.
-These numbers may be used in commands that require an outlet name.
+These numbers can be used in commands that require an outlet name.
 For more information, see the "Outlet Naming and Grouping" section in Chapter 3: Operations.

-PT40 Commander - Equipment View
+PT45 Commander View

-IPv6 and Sever Technology Products
+IPv6 and Server Technology Products

-Server Technology is introducing IPv6 "dual stack" support to the PDU product line.
+Server Technology is introducing IPv6 "dual stack" support to the PT45.
 IPv6 has been designed to succeed IPv4 as the dominant communications protocol for internet traffic, to avoid depletions of the IPv4 address space, and to allow more IP address growth.
 Many devices already in use support IPv6.